Enjoy loaded mashed cauliflower with bacon and cheese and you won't miss the potatoes!

 Serving Suggestions

-While this is a very versatile side dish that can be served with pretty much anything, this is a very rich one.
-So to balance it out, I usually serve it with simple, relatively lean main courses such as:
+While this is a versatile side dish that can be served with pretty much anything, it's very rich.
+So, to balance it out, I usually serve it with simple, relatively lean main courses such as:

 Storing Leftovers